freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-question-i.md

 ## --text--

-What does the box-sizing CSS property do?
+What is the difference between the standard and alternative box model?

 ## --answers--